 The Diocese of Metuchen Family Life Office sponsors Courage, an apostolate of the Catholic Church that ministers to those with same-sex attractions.
 The spiritual support group assists those with same-sex attractions to live chaste lives in fellowship, truth and love.
 For information about the ministry, meeting times and location, call the Family Life office, (732) 562-2476.
 All calls are confidential.

-Sacred Heart of Jesus Parish, South Plainfield, will present “In God’s Image” a GLBT faith sharing group.
-The group will meet in the Annex on the second Tuesday of the month, 7:30 to 9 p.m.
+Church of the Sacred Heart Parish, South Plainfield, will offer “In God’s Image” a GLBT faith sharing group, on the second Wednesday of the month at 7 p.m.
+The group will meet in the Annex, located off Leonard Ave.
 Adults 18 years old and over are welcome.
-The Annex is located in the parking lot off Leonard Ave.
 For details, call Father John, (908) 756-0633 ext.
 125.